oneaiguru/panewiki/final/full/ADR-009 Home Position Navigation.md

 ## Decision

-ExecutionPlan (index 0) is designated as home/entry point.
-Home button in navbar and Home key on keyboard both jump to home. currentIndex set to 0, history preserved.
+The documentation graph includes a canonical node `home` (aliased to the staged writing plan).
+Home button in navbar and Home key on keyboard both jump to `home`. `currentIndex` set to 0, history preserved.

 ## Context